By Randi Mann, WHNP-BC, NCMP, APNP

 - Bloating, constipation and more

 So what can we do to help speed up our metabolism and once again become an efficient calorie-burning machine?
-One thing that we highly recommend is getting your thyroid hormones tested by a functional medicine trained practitioner who will order more than just a TSH test (the one and only common test ordered by many providers).
+One thing that we highly recommend is getting your thyroid hormones tested by a trained practitioner of functional medicine at Green Bay who will order more than just a TSH test (the one and only common test ordered by many providers).
 We often order 10 different tests to properly evaluate our patient’s thyroid function which has a huge impact in your metabolism.

 Read on for 10 easily implemented lifestyle changes that can boost your metabolism and help you reach your resolution goals for 2022.